 Skip to main content

-In Sky History’s myth-busting podcast, Not What You Thought You Knew., Dr Fern Riddell shines a light on the shadowy corners of the past.
-In episode one she kicked thing off by looking at the legend of the Viking warrior woman Inghen Ruaidh.
+In Sky History’s myth-busting podcast, Not What You Thought You Knew, Dr Fern Riddell shines a light on the shadowy corners of the past.
+In episode one she kicked things off by looking at the legend of the Viking warrior woman Inghen Ruaidh.
 Were such fearsome, sword-wielding 'shield-maidens' a historical reality?
-Or just a romantic creation of the modern imagination, rooted in contemporary society’s more enlightened view of gender roles.
+Or just a romantic creation of the modern imagination, rooted in contemporary society’s more enlightened view of gender roles?

-In his Gesta Danorum, a sprawling chronicle of Danish history, the 12th Century writer Saxo Grammaticus tells of Rusla, 'whose prowess in warfare exceeded the spirit of a woman;.
+In Gesta Danorum, 12th century writer Saxo Grammaticus tells of Rusla, 'whose prowess in warfare exceeded the spirit of a woman.’
 According to this chronicle, she led an uprising in Denmark, was forced into exile and became a brutal, marauding pirate known as Inghen Ruaidh, or the 'Red Girl', in Irish lore.
 Elsewhere in the Gesta Danorum, Saxo Grammaticus goes further and explicitly states that 'there were once women among the Danes who dressed themselves to look like men', rejected 'dainty living' and 'offered war rather than kisses'.

 Jesch also dismisses trinkets like a Danish figurine depicting a woman brandishing a sword, which was uncovered in 2012.
 While conceding that the figurine bears all the hallmarks of Viking art, Jesch argues that 'if it is intended as an image of a woman warrior, then it is not a realistic one', since the garments are too ornate and impractical, and the figure lacks any kind of head protection.
 Jesch sees it as a symbolic incarnation of idealised womanhood, similar to the Valkyries – the handmaidens of the god Odin who would choose which Norse fighters would live and die in battle.